chloeanz04/Seafood-E-commerce-User-Behavior-Analysis/README.md

 # Seafood E-commerce User Behavior Analysis
-## Project Overview
+## Overview
 This project analyzes user behavior on a seafood e-commerce website.
 The goal is to extract insights from website events to understand user interactions, purchase behavior, and conversion rates across products and categories.

 Key tasks include:
 - Calculating purchase and abandonment rates.
 - Identifying top-viewed, top-added-to-cart, and top-purchased products.
 - Generating aggregated reports at both product and category levels.
 - Calculating conversion metrics such as view-to-purchase and cart-to-purchase rates.

+---

-## Database and Data
+## Database and tables description
 The analysis uses the following database and tables:

 ### Database